athos-ribeiro/noturno/README.md

 noturno
 =======

-**noturno brought substantial changes in version 1.0.0: the new WebExtensions API will not let us access the proxy configurations in the browser, as the old SDK did.
+noturno brought substantial changes in version 1.0.0: the new WebExtensions API will not let us access the proxy configurations in the browser, as the old SDK did.
 This means that now we must get those configurations in noturno, completely changing the addon core feature.
 This will also allow us to finally support other platforms in the future.

+Starting on version 2.0.0, noturno dropped support to Firefox < 60 in favor of supporting Firefox >= 60.
+This happens due to the deprecation of `proxy.registerProxyScript` in favor of the new `proxy.onRequest` API event handler.
+For noturno ot means that we are now given more control over the proxy settings, allowing us to easily develop cool features in the future, such as per proxying requests based on URL filters.

-If you have any questions, please open an issue or email me: athoscr AT fedoraproject.org**
+If you have any questions, please open an issue or email me: athoscr AT fedoraproject.org

 Firefox Add-On to switch between proxy settings.
 ----------------------------------------